meisei4/ankihighlights/README.md

 Sure, I can provide more specific advice on how to initiate developing this program.
 Here are some steps you could follow to get started:
 1. Familiarize yourself with the Amazon Kindle API: The first step is to familiarize yourself with the Amazon Kindle API.
-The Amazon Kindle API is aSure, I can provide more specific advice on how to initiate developing this program.
-Here are some steps you could follow to get started:
-1. Familiarize yourself with the Amazon Kindle API: The first step is to familiarize yourself with the Amazon Kindle API.
 The Amazon Kindle API is a RESTful API that allows developers to access various features of the Kindle device, including the clippings file.
 You can use the API to download the clippings file periodically and monitor it for updates.
 2. Read and write files using Python: Once you are familiar with the Kindle API, you can start writing Python code to read and write files.
 You can use Python's built-in open() function to read and write files, and the os module to manipulate files and directories.
 3. Parse the clippings file: Once you have downloaded the clippings file, you can use Python's built-in string manipulation functions to parse the file and extract the highlighted text.
 You can then use this text to create Anki cards.